 Other municipalities can impose taxes up to 5% of gross rental receipts of hotel operators (6% in East Peoria and Morton).
 The money must be spent to promote tourism (65 ILCS 5/8-3-14).
-At least 62 non-home-rule cities collect such taxes, at rates ranging from 1% to 5%.
-Municipalities that do not impose that tax may impose a "municipal hotel use tax" of up to 5% of rental proceeds.
+Over 60 non-home-rule cities collect such taxes, at rates ranging from 1% to 5%.
+A municipality that does not impose such taxes may impose a "municipal hotel use tax" of up to 5% of rental proceeds.
 The money must be spent to promote tourism and conventions, or otherwise attract overnight visitors to the municipality.
-The two taxes may not be imposed in the same place, nor may either be imposed where Chicago's Metropolitan Pier and Exposition Authority hotel tax applies (65 ILCS 5/8-3-14a).
+The two taxes may not be imposed in the same place; nor may either be imposed where Chicago's Metropolitan Pier and Exposition Authority hotel tax applies (65 ILCS 5/8-3-14a).
 A county may impose a tax up to 5% of the gross rental receipts of hotels not within municipalities imposing such a tax; proceeds must be used to promote tourism (55 ILCS 5/5-1030).
 These taxes are administered and collected by those municipalities and counties.
 Home-rule units are not bound by these limits (Bedford Park collects 10.5%).
 Chicago collects a hotel accommodations tax of 3.5% of the gross rental or base charge.
-At least 58 other home-rule municipalities each collect a tax on hotel receipts.
+At least 60 other home-rule municipalities each collect a tax on hotel receipts.